 The mission of the Division of Family and Children Services (DFCS) Foster Care program is to strengthen families, protect children from further abuse and neglect and to assure that every child has a permanent family.
 The private provider community is an important and integral part of DFCS's ability to achieve its mission.
 The Room Board and Watchful Oversight (RBWO) Minimum Standards follows and support the DFCS mission and provides guidance to Child Caring Institutions (CCI) and Child Placing Agencies (CPA) contracted with DFCS.
+Additionally, standards for medically-fragile placements, Independent Living and Transitional Living Programs, Maternity Homes and Second Chance Homes are included.

-The RBWO Minimum Standards apply to all providers with the exception of sections which apply specifically to only CCI's or CPA's.
+The RBWO Minimum Standards apply to all providers, with the exception of sections which apply specifically to only CCI's or CPA's.
 Compliance with all Residential Child Care (RCCL) rules and regulations are required of all providers that have entered into a contract with DFCS.